Who's involved in alcohol licensing

 • The DLC (previously the District Licensing Agency) is a committee of Queenstown Lakes District Council.

-Committee Members are: Lyal Cocks, Christopher Cooney, Ian Cooney, Neil Gillespie, John Mann, Brett Pay and Nicola Vryenhoek.
+Committee Members are: Lyal Cocks, Christopher Cooney, Ian Cooney, Neil Gillespie, John Mann and Brett Pay.

 The DLC determine opposed and unopposed applications for new and renewal on, off, club and special licences, in addition to managers' certificates and temporary authority applications.